Pomaci/catotel/catotel-dashboard/README.md

 - `/api/auth/logout` and `/api/auth/logout-all` notify the backend and clear cookies locally.
 - `middleware.ts` protects `/dashboard` (redirects anonymous users) and keeps authenticated users away from `/`.
 - `/api/auth/csrf` issues a double-submit CSRF token derived from the user's refresh token/CSRF secret; the shared `clientRequest` helper injects `X-CSRF-Token` for every mutating call and state-changing routes reject missing/invalid tokens.
+- If you call the backend directly from a browser (bypassing this proxy), ensure your origin is whitelisted and send `X-CSRF-Token`; backend CORS now allows that header for CSRF-protected endpoints.

 ### Development